About the Vaccine Education Center

 The Center, through its websites, videos, informational tear sheets, e-newsletters, webinars and speaker programs, seeks to dispel some of the common misconceptions and misinformation surrounding vaccines.
 The goal of our team is to communicate the facts about each vaccine as well as how vaccines are made, how and why vaccines work, who recommends them, whether they are safe, whether they are still necessary, and when they should be given.
 The center has also developed educational materials for elementary, middle, high school and college students.

-The Vaccine Education Center is funded by Children's Hospital of Philadelphia.
+The VEC is funded by Children's Hospital of Philadelphia and through philanthropic donations.
 The Center does not receive support from vaccine manufacturers.

 About Children's Hospital of Philadelphia